AlibabaCloudDocs/sls/intl.en-US/Developer Guide/API Reference/Logstore related APIs/GetHistograms.md

 # GetHistograms

-Queries the log distribution of a Logstore in a specified project.
-You can also query the distribution of logs that meet specified conditions.
+Queries the distribution of logs that meet the specified conditions in a specified Logstore.

 ## Description

+-   The query parameter of this operation is available only for `search statements`.
+However, this parameter is unavailable for `analytic statements`.
+For information about the syntax of search statements, see [Search syntax](/intl.en-US/Index and query/Query/Search syntax.md).
 -   The time ranges that are used in this operation are left-closed and right-open intervals.
 Each interval contains the specified start time but does not contain the specified end time.
-The intervals include the time ranges that are defined by the from and to parameters in the request and the subintervals in the response.
-If you specify the from and to parameters to the same value, the time range is invalid and an error message is returned.
+These intervals include the time ranges that are defined by the from and to parameters in the request and the subintervals in the response.
+If you set the from and to parameters to the same value, the time range is invalid and an error message is returned.
 -   The time range is evenly divided into subintervals in the response.
 If the time range that is specified in the request remains unchanged, the subintervals in the response also remain unchanged.
--   If the number of logs in the Logstore greatly changes, Log Service cannot predict how many times this API operation needs to be called to obtain complete results.
+-   If the number of logs in the Logstore significantly changes, Log Service cannot predict how many times you need to call this API operation to obtain complete results.
 In this case, you must check the value of the progress parameter in the returned results of each request.
-Based on the value, you can decide whether to call this API operation again to obtain complete results.
+You can also call this API operation again to obtain the complete results based on the value.
 Each time you call this operation, the same number of charge units \(CUs\) are consumed.
 -   After a log is written to a Logstore, you can call the GetHistograms and GetLogs operations to query the log.
-However, the query has a latency that varies with the type of the log.
-Based on the log timestamp, Log Service classifies logs into the following two types:
+However, the latency of the query varies based on the type of the log.
+Log Service classifies logs into the following two types based on the log timestamp:
     -   Real-time data: Logs of this type are generated within the interval of \(-180 seconds, 900 seconds\] based on the current server time.
-For example, if a log was generated at September 25, 2014, 12:00:00 UTC and the server received the log at September 25, 2014, 12:05:00 UTC, the server processes the log as real-time data.
-Such logs are generated in standard query scenarios.
-After real-time data is written to a Logstore, the data can be queried with a latency of three seconds.
+For example, if a log was generated at 12:03:00 UTC, September 25, 2014 and the server received the log at 12:05:00 UTC, September 25, 2014, the server processes the log as real-time data.
+Logs of this type are generated in standard query scenarios.
+Real-time data can be queried 3 seconds after the data is written to a Logstore.
     -   Historical data: Logs of this type are generated within the interval of \[-604,800 seconds, -180 seconds\) based on the current server time.
-For example, if a log was generated at September 25, 2014, 12:00:00 UTC and the server received the log at September 25, 2014, 12:05:00 UTC, the server processes the log as historical data.
-Such logs are generated in data supplement scenarios.
+For example, if a log was generated at 12:00:00 UTC, September 25, 2014 and the server received the log at 12:05:00 UTC, September 25, 2014, the server processes the log as historical data.
+Logs of this type are generated in data supplement scenarios.

 ## Request syntax

 ```
-GET /logstores/logstoreName? type=histogram&topic=topic&from=from&to=to&query=query HTTP/1.1
+GET /logstores/logstoreName?type=histogram&topic=topic&from=from&to=to&query=query HTTP/1.1
 Authorization: LOG yourAccessKeyId:yourSignature
 Date: GMT Date
 Host: ProjectName.Endpoint